Real estate counterproposal: what it is, how it works, and when to do it

 When making a real estate counterproposal as a buyer, it is good to know your limits.
 Although you may want to be flexible, you should still maintain a firm stance on the maximum amount you are willing to pay to purchase the property.
 This will help you stay out of bidding wars with other buyers, and avoid unclear or unpleasant situations with the seller.

-Before responding to a seller’s counteroffer, therefore, double-check the compositions of the house to ensure that the seller’s assessment is reasonable.
 If, however, you believe that the seller’s asking price in the counteroffer significantly exceeds the fair market value that should be attributed to the house, you have more negotiating power to offer a lower price.
 But do it without wasting too much time: counter offers often have a strict deadline.

 How a real estate agent can help you in counterproposal